helldrum/checkTorURL/README.md

-# pingTorURL
+# checkTorURL
-This bash script is use to read tor link for a file and sort valid link by ping The output file provide valid tor link and title of the page when it's possible don't worry if you see anything in stdout, the script echo only if it find a valid link
+This bash script is use to read tor link for a file and sort valid link using curl through the tor network The output file provide valid tor link and title of the page when it's possible don't worry if you see anything in stdout, the script echo only if it find a valid link